marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 5. Line.
 ^^^^^^^^

-We know that by two points passes exactly one line.
-More than knowing the coordinates of the points above, we can determine the formula of this line.
-Recall that the pattern is a linear function:
+We know are line goes through two points.
+Besides, knowing the coordinates of the points above, we can determine the formula of this line.
+We should remember that the formula is a linear function:

 .. math::

     y = a x + b

-Directional factor and the intercept can be calculated from formulas:
+Directional factor and the intercept can be calculated from these formulas:

 .. math::